Yellow-crowned night heron: Distribution and migration

 The yellow-crowned night heron is found exclusively in the Americas, and its distribution depends closely on food (mainly crustaceans) availability.

 Winter and year-round range

-It winters where the climate allows for year-round crab activity: tropical and subtropical regions, south Florida, the Gulf Coast (Louisiana to Alabama), and the eastern Texas coast.
-It is also found in Mexico, Central America, Galápagos Islands, the Caribbean and northern South America (south to Peru and Brazil in coastal regions) where generally resident.
+It winters where the climate allows for year-round crab activity: tropical and subtropical regions, southern Florida, the Gulf Coast (Louisiana to Alabama), and the eastern Texas coast.
+It is also found in Mexico, Central America, the Galápagos Islands, the Caribbean and northern South America (south to Peru and Brazil in coastal regions) where generally resident.

 Breeding range

 From 1925 to 1960, the yellow-crowned night heron spread northward for reasons still not clear.
-Today, in addition to its winter and year-round range, it can be found in the south-east inland of the United States during breeding season and additional isolated breeding colonies have been recorded even farther inland, all the way to the northern border of the United States.
+Today [when?], in addition to its winter and year-round range, it can be found in the south-east inland of the United States during breeding season, and additional isolated breeding colonies have been recorded even farther inland, all the way to the northern border of the United States.